 Industry 4.0 is reshaping the entire business landscape.
 It has led to a shift from IP-Centric business to ecosystem-centric business.
 Enterprises want to participate in the industry 4.0 movement and reshape their value chains.
 In the manufacturing industry, the goal is to create a factory of the future – an autonomous factory, as we call it.
-Digital engineering service providers like HCL Technologies can help enterprises create a strong foundation in digital thread and autonomous operations capabilities so that they can ‘lead’ the change in their respective ecosystems, not just follow it.
+Digital engineering service providers like HCLTech can help enterprises create a strong foundation in digital thread and autonomous operations capabilities so that they can ‘lead’ the change in their respective ecosystems, not just follow it.

 Today, service providers build solutions by creating an ecosystem where customers can access all production services through a single-access gateway.
 Given the high levels of maturity that exist today in data structures and architectures, underlying technologies such as edge computing, quantum computing, additive manufacturing, digital migrants, and digital natives are coming together to create a new future for the manufacturing industry.